premail/premail/README.md

 design and modify it, or write your own.

-If you're starting out for the first time and want to create a new design with the name `postmodern`, for instance, you'd do the following in your console:
+If you're starting out for the first time and want to create a new design with the name "postmodern", for instance, you'd do the following in your console:

 ```sh
 cd designs